matthewgthomas/gratitude/src/content/theme-relationships.md

 Gratitude is an emotion about other people.

-You can’t be grateful for a cup of coffee, according to some thinkers, but you can be grateful to all the people – from barista to bean-picker – who together brought you that flat white.
+You can’t be grateful for a cup of coffee, according to some thinkers, but you can be grateful to all the people—from barista to bean-picker—who together brought you that flat white.

 <Aside>
 It’s well worth watching A.J.
 Jacobs talk about his attempt to thank everyone involved in making his morning brew: